shipshapecode/website-astro/data/posts/2022-11-04-considerations-before-first-nomad-trip.md

 - Travel cubes for improved organization of your clothing
 - Toiletries such as toothbrush and toothpaste, shampoo, conditioner, body wash, lotion, and deodorant, preferably in smaller containers.
 I wouldn't worry too much about these as generally I've mostly been fairly pleased with toiletries for sale locally.
 The exception would be trying to find deodorant I like and find effective in East Asia.

-Additionally, before arriving in the country you may want to do some preparation and download apps or information to make your life easier, such as offline maps, translations for languages that are spoken in the locations you'll be traveling to, and apps for the local rideshare services.
+Before arriving in the country you may want to do some preparation and download apps or information to make your life easier, such as offline maps, translations for languages that are spoken in the locations you'll be traveling to, and apps for the local rideshare services.

 ## Final Thoughts